duckling747/Compressiontron/documentation/design_doc.md

 # Sources

-Inspiration is drawn especially from the book Introduction to Data Compression, fourth edition, by K. Sayood, and from Wikipedia.
+Inspiration is drawn especially from the book "Introduction to Data Compression", fourth edition, by K. Sayood, and from Wikipedia.
+Also the paper "Arithmetic Coding for Data Compression" by Ian H. Witten, Radford M. Neal and John G. Cleary is clearly very helpful for the purposes of this project.

 # Design diagrams